Personal Injury Settlements, When Do You get Paid and How Much?

 That’s two of the questions we will go over in this low cost legal website article.
 We will give you some idea of what to expect and when to expect it.

 How you Get Paid in Personal Injury Lawsuits

 There are two ways you might receive damages in a personal injury suit.
 The first, and more common one, is that the case is settled before it goes to trial.
 This is called settling out of court.
-The benefit to the defendant is that the settlement is often less than if they were to lose a court case.
+The benefit to the defendant is that the settlement is often less than if they were to lose the court case.
 A settlement can be reached at any time and some are agreed to in the moments leading up to the start of a trial.

 Settling Versus Judgments

 On average, judgments awarded in court trials are twice as high as average settlements agreed to out of court.
-However, the cost of going to trial is very high and the personal injury lawyers working for you will receive much of the extra from the judgment.
+However, the cost of going to trial is very high and the personal injury lawyers working for you will receive much of the extra money from the judgment.

 When You’re Paid and How Much